 If, following the above review, the staff member remains unsatisfied with the action or decision, the staff member may initiate existing University policies and procedures for handling disputes, when available, including, where applicable, collective bargaining agreement grievance procedures.
-The staff member may wish to discuss with the HR representative or union representative what procedures may be available.

 3. Conducting Education and Training